Bisoprolol

 Bisoprolol reduces the risk from high blood pressure and some heart problems.
 This is important as these conditions can get worse during pregnancy and may lead to complications.

 Some women will be taking bisoprolol before pregnancy.
-If so, it can be continued but should be reviewed at the earliest opportunity by your midwife, GP, cardiologist, or obstetrician.
+If so, it can be continued but should be reviewed at the earliest opportunity by your GP or specialist.

-Are there any risks of using bisoprolol in pregnancy?
+Are there any risks of taking bisoprolol during pregnancy?

 Possibly.
 Other medicines can be used to treat high blood pressure and heart failure.
-You should let your midwife, GP and/or obstetrician know that you are taking bisoprolol so that it can be reviewed as soon as possible.
-If you have any questions about a medicine that you are offered in pregnancy, you can discuss them with your doctor or midwife.
+You should let your GP and/or obstetrician know that you are taking bisoprolol so that they can make sure it is still right for you.
+If you have any questions about a medicine that you are offered in pregnancy you can discuss them with your doctor or midwife.

 It is very important to take any medicines prescribed for high blood pressure or heart problems.
 High blood pressure can lead to a potentially serious condition called pre-eclampsia.
 Heart problems can also be dangerous to both mother and baby and must be as well-controlled as possible.